grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6.md

 ---
-title: 'Tutorial: tests as code'
+title: 'Get started with k6'
 excerpt: A series of docs to learn how to use the major features of k6
-slug: '/using-k6/tutorial'
 ---

 This tutorial provides some procedures for common real-life uses of k6.